dbgb/d2-tools/maps.md

 | Right     |   ➡️    |
 | Straight  |   ⬆️    |

 > N.B.
-Orientation is relative to the direction of travel _away_ from the map
+Orientation is relative to the direction of travel away from the map
-> entrance tile, unless otherwise specified.
+> entrance tile, _unless otherwise specified_.
+>
+> Guidance on how to read map tiles can be found [here](#preface).

 ---